ElektraInitiative/libelektra/doc/help/elektra-glossary.md

   is a special argument passed on the command-line. **Short options** are single characters prefixed with '-'; **Long options** are arbitrarily long and start with '--'.

+- **Module**:
+  The parts Elektra is composed of, i.e. either lib, plugin, backend, tool.

 ## Technical Concepts